ASA Staffing Index

 ASA Staffing Index Monthly Report

-Staffing employment for the week of March 6–12 edged up to 92.89, according to the ASA Staffing Index.
-This week, containing the 12th, will be used in the March monthly employment situation report that will be issued by the U.S. Bureau of Labor Statistics on April 7.
+Staffing employment for the week of May 8–14 increased to 94.77, according to the ASA Staffing Index—maintaining a value above 94 for the fourth consecutive week.
+This week, containing the 12th, will be used in the May monthly employment situation report that will be issued by the U.S. Bureau of Labor Statistics on June 2.

 Include Your Staffing Firm in the Survey